The work of medical and social examination. Vtek: transcript. medical labor expert commission. Which ITU office should you contact?

 4. Employment history.

-5. Documents certifying the receipt of a particular education.
+5. Documents certifying receipt of a particular education.

 The application must be completed by the patient himself.
-The characteristic for VTEK should contain information about all dangerous and harmful working conditions that a person constantly encounters at his workplace.
-At the same time, it is very important how often and for how long the employee is under their influence.
+The characteristics for VTEC must contain information about all dangerous and harmful conditions labor that a person constantly encounters in his workplace.
+It is very important how often and for how long the employee is under their influence.

-Many chronic diseases can occur under the influence of the adverse conditions that a person has in his workplace.
-In the event of such a pathology, the employee is entitled to compensation.
-It is paid for by insurance.
-Also, in many companies, a clause on additional compensation is included in the collective agreement already on the part of the organization itself when a person develops an occupational disease.
+Many chronic diseases may arise under the influence of those unfavorable conditions that are present to a person at his workplace.
+If such a pathology occurs, the employee is entitled to compensation.
+It is paid by insurance.
+Also, in many companies, a clause is included in the collective agreement for additional compensation from the organization itself if a person develops an occupational disease.

-Often, not only the patient himself, but also his employer and the medical worker of the organization's health center (if any) are invited to the meeting of the medical and labor expert commission.
+Often, not only the patient himself, but also his employer and medical worker health center of the organization (if available).

-The issue of recognizing the disease as professional has serious legal consequences, therefore, VTEK specialists often refer such patients for additional examination to specialized institutions with inpatient stay.
+The issue of recognizing a disease as an occupational one has serious legal consequences, so VTEC specialists often refer such patients for further examination to specialized institutions with inpatient stays.

 Rehabilitation activities

-It is very important not only to establish the very fact of disability, but also to find ways to restore it.
-To do this, the patient is drawn up.
-Specialists of the VTEC also participate in its creation when making a conclusion.
-Control over the implementation of this program is assigned both to the patient himself and to his attending physician.
-The relevant documents are sent to the polyclinic at the place of residence immediately after the conclusion of the VTEK.
+It is very important not only to establish the fact of loss of ability to work, but also to find ways to restore it.
+For this purpose, the patient is drawn up.
+VTEC specialists also participate in its creation when making a conclusion.
+Control over the implementation of this program rests with both the patient himself and his attending physician.
+The relevant documents are sent to the clinic at the place of residence immediately after the VTEC conclusion is issued.

-The conclusion of the medical and labor expert commission is most often provided for 1-2 years.
-After that, the person is sent for re-examination.
+The conclusion of the medical labor expert commission is most often provided for 1-2 years.
+After this, the person is sent for re-examination.

-This form can be printed from MS Word (in page layout mode), where the viewing and printing settings are set automatically.
-To switch to MS Word, press the button.
+This form can be printed from the MS Word editor (in page layout mode), where the viewing and printing options are set automatically.
+To go to MS Word, click the button.

-For more convenient filling, the form in MS Word is presented in a revised format.
+For more convenient filling out the form in MS Word is presented in a revised format.

 br />